Team Mentoring for New Faculty

-The program supports up to 10 protégés who volunteer to participate.
-In the fall semester, protégés meet regularly with one of the peer mentoring teams led by criminal justice professor and Teaching Academy director, Tara Gray.
+In the fall semester, protégés meet regularly with one of the peer mentoring teams led by Martha Mitchell, chemical and materials engineering professor, and Tara Gray, criminal justice professor and Teaching Academy director.
 Protégés will also read a book, Advice for New Faculty Members, by Robert Boice.
-Protégés will also treat three senior faculty that you choose with help from Tara to lunch (reimbursed by the Teaching Academy).
+And protégés meet with three senior faculty that you choose with help from Tara.

 By spring, each protégé will invite one faculty member to serve as a mentor.
-During the spring, this mentoring relationship will include discussions over five lunches after exchanges of syllabi, classroom visits, research papers, research agendas, and CVs or annual performance evaluations.
+During the spring, this mentoring relationship will include five discussions after exchanges of syllabi, classroom observations, research papers, research agendas, and CVs or annual performance evaluations.

 One-on-One Faculty Mentoring Program

-The One-on-One Faculty Mentoring Program is a peer mentoring program for faculty.
-The program promotes professional development by connecting faculty with others who can advise, coach and guide them, as well as help them understand the NMSU context.
+The One-on-One Faculty Mentoring Program is a peer mentoring program for faculty and academic administrators.
+The program promotes professional development by connecting mentees with others who can advise, coach and guide them, as well as help them understand the NMSU context.

 The program aims to provide both mentors and mentees with the chance to feel more connected to NMSU by this person-to-person commitment and to develop a network among the larger group in the program.